In-Person P1106

 Basic Workload Expectations for Success

-Attend every lecture in body and mind, review your lectures/notes before the next lecture, complete the readings, and regularly self-test your recall and understanding of the material.
+Attend to every lecture with focus and attention, make and review your lectures, complete the readings, and regularly self-test your recall and understanding of the material.

-A general estimate is that these learning activities will require 3 hours per week outside of attending the class.
-In addition to these basic learning activities, completing the course assignments will further enhance your learning and success.
+A general estimate is that these learning activities will require 3 hours per week outside of attending to the lectures.
+In addition to these basic learning activities, completing the course assignments will enhance your learning and success.

 Success requires sustained effort and focused work.
 Being brilliant may make success easier, but brilliance is neither sufficient nor necessary! for real